Hassan Rouhani: Nuclear dossier

 Rouhani was secretary of the Supreme National Security Council (SNSC) for 16 years.
 His leading role in the nuclear negotiations which brought him the nickname of "Diplomat Sheikh", first given to him by the nascent Sharq newspaper in November 2003 and was frequently repeated after that by domestic and foreign Persian-speaking media.
 His career at the council began under President Hashemi Rafsanjani and continued under his successor, President Khatami.
 Heinonen, former senior IAEA official, said that Rouhani used to boast of how he had used talks with Western powers to "buy time to advance Iran's programme."
 His term as Iran's top nuclear negotiator, however, was limited to 678 days (from 6 October 2003 to 15 August 2005).
 That period began with international revelations about Iran's nuclear energy program and adoption of a strongly worded resolution by the International Atomic Energy Agency (IAEA).
 In June 2004, the board of governors of the IAEA issued a statement which was followed by a resolution in September of the same year, which focused on Iran's nuclear case with the goal of imposing difficult commitments on Iran.
 That development was concurrent with the victory of the United States in Iraq war and escalation of war rhetoric in the region.
 The international community was experiencing unprecedented tensions as a result of which Iran's nuclear advances were considered with high sensitivity.

 As tensions increased and in view of the existing differences between Iran's Ministry of Foreign Affairs and Atomic Energy Organization, a proposal was put forth by the foreign minister, Kamal Kharazi, which was accepted by the president and other Iranian leaders.
-According to that proposal, a decision was made to establish a politically, legally, and technically efficient nuclear team with Hassan Rouhani in charge.
+According to that proposal, a decision was made to establish a politically, legally, and technically efficient nuclear team with Rouhani in charge.
 The team was delegated with special powers in order to formulate a comprehensive plan for Iran's interactions with the IAEA and coordination among various concerned organizations inside the country.
-Therefore, on the order of President Khatami with the confirmation of Ali Khamenei, Hassan Rouhani took charge of Iran's nuclear case on 6 October 2003.
+Therefore, on the order of President Khatami with the confirmation of Ali Khamenei, Rouhani took charge of Iran's nuclear case on 6 October 2003.
 Subsequently, negotiations between Iran and three European states started at Sa'dabad Palace in Tehran and continued in later months in Brussels, Geneva and Paris.